Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 Treatment consists of symptoms and drug administration management as a cure has not been found yet.

 Since coccydynia is most often caused by direct impact to the tailbone, having a prior injury to that area is the most common risk factor.
-However, there are many other potential risk factors to this injury.
-For instance, poor sitting posture can be a risk factor for many cases of chronic tailbone pain, which has causes such as poor core strength and a high BMI, also known as obesity.
+However, there are many other potential risk factors for this injury.
+For instance, poor sitting posture can be a risk factor for many cases of chronic tailbone pain, which has caused such as poor core strength and a high BMI, also known as obesity.
 In addition to the risks that can come about from childbirth, women are a greater risk of coccyx injury, due to the differences in the shape of their pelvis from men.

 Individuals at Risk for Coccyx Injury:

 - Individuals with poor seated posture

 Since the coccyx is located in the lower back, many different conditions that cause lower back pain can potentially be misdiagnosed as coccydynia.
 Before beginning treatment, make sure to rule out these conditions that have similar symptoms and can affect the same general area.
 There are many potential causes for pain in the lower back, and failing to identify the specific source of this pain will drastically reduce the effectiveness of treatment.
 In addition to wasting time and money, improper treatment can result in the injury becoming worse, possibly even causing permanent damage.

 - Sciatica: This is a condition that is caused by the compression of the sciatic nerve in your lower back, causing pain in the area.
 It can be brought about as a result of more serious conditions, such as bone spurs or a herniated disc, but not from coccyx inflammation.
 It can be confused with coccydynia due to it affecting a similar area and being often caused by trauma.
 An effective method of differentiating between the two conditions is that sciatica usually causes pain to radiate down one side of the body, not just in the lower back.